sasquatch678/A-Painted-World---Remastered/README.md

 ![banner image](https://raw.githubusercontent.com/sasquatch678/A-Painted-World---Remastered/refs/heads/main/Images/forest.png)
 ## Installation
 ***
 Due to being a Wabbajack list installing A Painted World is painless and easy, taking a fraction of the time it would to create a modlist like this yourself.
-You will need to own a Steam copy of Oblivion GOTY Deluxe Edition before proceeding.
+You will need to own a copy of Oblivion Remastered before proceeding (Deluxe or Base version is fine).
 </br>

 ### Pre-Installation